 8. Good to Great: Why Some Companies Make the Leap…and Others Don’t by Jim Collins

-After evaluating thousands of transcript and articles, Jim Collins shares why some companies succeed and why most fail.
+After evaluating thousands of transcripts and articles, Jim Collins shares why some companies succeed and why most fail.

 In Good to Great, which is one of the best leadership books in the world today, you will learn the traits you’ll need to build a great company.

-9. The Seven Habits of Highly Effective People by Steven R. Covey
+9. The Seven Habits of Highly Effective People by Stephen R. Covey

 10. Smarter Faster Better: The Secrets of Being Productive in Life and Business by Charles Duhigg